Ordination of women in Methodism: Later Methodism

-By 1945, only 3 remained in the conference.
-One of these women, Lea Joyner, was never given an official appointment.
-She was told, "no church will have you."
+By 1945, only three of the five remained in the conference.
+One of these, Lea Joyner, was never given an official appointment.
+She was told, "No church will have you."
 She was given a vacant lot and $5,000 and told to start her own church in Monroe, Louisiana.
 When she died in 1985, she held the distinction of having the longest pastorate in the Louisiana conference, and the largest Methodist church in the world pastored by a woman.
-The church she started in 1952 had over 2,200 members.
+The church she had started in 1952 had over 2,200 members at her death.

-In 1942, the Fundamental Methodist Conference split from the Methodist Church and it does not ordain women.
-The Evangelical Methodist Church split from the Methodist Church in 1945 and does ordain women as elders.
+The Fundamental Methodist Conference, which split from the Methodist Church in 1942, does not ordain women.
+However, the Evangelical Methodist Church split from the Methodist Church in 1945 and does ordain women as elders.

 On May 4, 1956, in Minneapolis, Minnesota, the General Conference of the Methodist Church approved full clergy rights for women.
 This was done by adding one sentence to the Book of Discipline: "All foregoing paragraphs, chapters and sections of Part III [of the Book of Discipline] shall apply to women as well as to men."
 Bishops were now required to appoint every pastor in good standing, regardless of gender.
 Maud Jensen was the first woman to be granted full clergy rights after this decision, in what is now the Central Pennsylvania Annual Conference.
 Grace Huck was another woman accepted into probationary status as part of this historic vote, and she was received into full connection in 1958.
 She recalls the resistance to her ministry by a male member of her church in one of her early appointments.
-She has been quoted as saying that when the district superintendent told the congregation he was appointing a woman minister, one man shouted, "there will be no skirts in this pulpit while I'm alive."
+She has been quoted as saying that when the district superintendent told the congregation he was appointing a woman minister, one man shouted, "There will be no skirts in this pulpit while I'm alive."
 She also noted that he later became one of her best supporters.